josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ## Running the applications

+Finally, time to get some facts about the race.

 ### Browsing through the data

 The 'esru_browser' is a simple browser that lets you navigate through the race raw data.